-Traveling is pleasant.
-However, at one time or another, one may come face to face with situations requiring assistance.
-Travel emergencies may pop up when you least expect it.
+Traveling in China is generally safe and uneventful.
+However, travel emergencies may pop up when you least expect them.
 Besides choosing a reliable travel agency and arranging adequate insurance cover, it is always helpful to prepare yourself for emergencies, before they ruin your much anticipated travel plans.
 The following is a list of questions that may arise.

 What should I do if I lose my luggage at the airport?